soorajeruva/cpp_matrix_class_template/matrices/readme.md

     /*
         IMPORTANT NOTE

-        #   This is my first ever cpp project and is far from even good.
+        #   This is my first cpp project and is far from even good.
         #   Open to healthly criticism.(  help me to know more )

     */